Truster-Research-Group/beaver/README.md

 =====

 ### Description
-MOOSE App for Variational Multiscale Nitsche (VMN) Interface Framework of linear and nonlinear solid mechanics.
+MOOSE App for Variational Multiscale Nitsche (VMN) and Discontinuous Galerkin (VMDG) Interface Framework of linear and nonlinear solid mechanics.

 ### Installation and Testing
 Follow the typical steps for installing the MOOSE Framework, including the module 'Tensor Mechanics'.